 Jessica: Hey everyone, welcome back to the Digital Lounge podcast.
 I’m excited today.
 We have another guest, a friend, and a client of mine.
 And we’re going to be kind of talking about two different things.
-We’re going to do a little bit of a behind the scenes of what it’s to work with me and work with a designer on your website.
+We’re going to do a little bit of a behind the scenes of what it’s to work with me and get a dietitian website.
 But then we’re also gonna take a little bit of a behind the scenes look at Kim’s business and some things she’s doing.
 So I’m really excited.
 Thank you so much Kim, for being here.

 Kim Rose: Thank you for having me Jess.
 Hi everyone.